malachid/ao-android-curriculum-server/README.md

     * `mvn package`
     * `./run.sh`
 * Open [http://localhost:4567/hello](http://localhost:4567/hello)
+  * You'll want to give your actual IP address instead of localhost to the classroom.
+    * Find your local IP address [on a Windows/MAC](https://kb.netgear.com/20878/Finding-your-IP-address-without-using-the-command-prompt)
+    * Find your local IP address [on Linux](https://stackabuse.com/how-to-get-your-ip-address-on-linux/)
 * cURL examples below

 Note: If you need to expose the server with a public url: